nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 \MODULE_INDEX is the index of the module that you can find in the list command, such as `1`, `2` or `3`.

 ##### Key Pointers:
-* Kaji only allow access to the existing modules that are shown in the list, therefore, module that is deleted or has never been created will result in an error message.
+* KAJI only allow access to the existing modules that are shown in the list, therefore, module that is deleted or has never been created will result in an error message.
-* Kaji does not recognise any index out of bound such as `0` or index numbers that are not present in the list.
+* KAJI does not recognise any index out of bound such as `0` or index numbers that are not present in the list.

 ##### Example:
 In this example, you are going to access the module `CS2113T` that you have created in the previous sections.